osrf-migration/srcsim-wiki/cloud.md

 ### VPN Access

 You can setup a VPN connection with the field computer by downloading the VPN keys available in the Field computer instance widget.
-Extract the files and start openvpn:
+Extract the files and start `openvpn`:

 ~~~
 tar xvzf client_vpn.tar.gz